Hannah Gadsby: Body of Work

+Gender Agenda

+In February 2024, Gadsby announced a comedy special on 5 March on Netflix, Hannah Gadsby's Gender Agenda, by seven genderqueer comics, Jes Tom, Alok, Asha Ward, Chloe Petts, DeAnne Smith, Krishna Istha and Mx.
+Dahlia Belle.

 TV roles

 Gadsby co-wrote and co-starred in the Australian ABC TV show Adam Hills Tonight through three seasons from February 2011 to July 2013.
-She had regular segments called "On This Day" and "Hannah Has A Go" and also featured on the couch, contributing as host Adam Hills interviewed his guests.
-She co-wrote (with Matthew Bate) and presented a three-part series on ABC, Hannah Gadsby's Oz, which aired in March 2014.
+They had regular segments called "On This Day" and "Hannah Has A Go" and also featured on the couch, contributing as host Adam Hills interviewed his guests.
+They co-wrote (with Matthew Bate) and presented a three-part series on ABC, Hannah Gadsby's Oz, which aired in March 2014.
 Produced by Closer Productions, this series set out to "debunk the myths of the Australian identity perpetuated by [its] national art".
-From 2013 to 2016, she co-wrote 20 episodes of the television series Please Like Me with fellow comedian Josh Thomas.
-In it, she played Hannah, a fictional version of herself.
+From 2013 to 2016, they co-wrote 20 episodes of the television series Please Like Me with fellow comedian Josh Thomas.
+In it, they played Hannah, a fictional version of themself.
+They appeared as a recurring cast member in season four of Netflix's Sex Education as Celia, a radio show producer.

-Guest appearances

 Gadsby's Australian and international television appearances include Rove Live (2009), Good News Week (2009), Spicks and Specks (2010), Agony Aunts (2012), QI (2018), The Tonight Show Starring Jimmy Fallon (2018, 2020), and TV3's game show, 7 Days.
-She was a presenter at the 70th Primetime Emmy Awards in 2018, presenting the award for Outstanding Directing for a Drama Series.
+They were a presenter at the 70th Primetime Emmy Awards in 2018, presenting the award for Outstanding Directing for a Drama Series.
 Gadsby was also a guest on Conan O'Brien's podcast Conan O'Brien Needs a Friend in 2019.

-Art-related tours and shows
+Other ventures

+Art exhibitions

 Between 2009 and 2013, Gadsby presented comedy art tours in conjunction with the National Gallery of Victoria, with themes such as paintings of the Holy Virgin, Dadaism, Modernism, Impressionism and the nude in art.
-She has given talks on art and opened exhibitions.
+They have given talks on art and opened exhibitions.
 Gadsby has written and presented two documentary specials for the Artscape program on ABC TV: Hannah Gadsby Goes Domestic (2010) and The NGV Story (2011).
-In 2015, she wrote and performed Hannah Gadsby: Arts Clown, a series for BBC Radio 4 based on her comedy art shows.
+In 2015, they wrote and performed Hannah Gadsby: Arts Clown, a series for BBC Radio 4 based on their comedy art shows.